 Wednesday afternoon: arrival in Oxford in time for a 30 minute practice on the organ for the audition at a specified time

-Thursday and/or Friday: 15 minute organ playing audition, plus at least two academic interviews, normally at the first-choice college and the subject faculty or department
+Thursday and/or Friday: 15 minute organ playing audition, plus at least two academic interviews (carried out online), normally at the first-choice college and the subject faculty or department

 Friday: conducting auditions; further interviews if needed; all candidates will be free to leave Oxford by 3pm